Honglang/STANCE_corrected/README.md

 # STANCE: Spatial Transcriptomics ANalysis of genes with Cell-type-specific Expression
-STANCE is a unified statistical model to detect cell type-specific spatially variable genes in spatial transcriptomics
+STANCE is a unified statistical model to detect cell type-specific spatially variable genes (ctSVGs) in spatial transcriptomics.

 ## Installation
 Please run the following codes in R to install STANCE package from GitHub.